hariseldon99/hariseldon99.github.io/MediaServer_notes.md

 ## Step 3: Install bittorrent client and indexers:

-1. Bittorrent client: I've chosen [transmission](https://transmissionbt.com/), but [deluge](https://deluge-torrent.org/) also has a web interface.
+1. Bittorrent client: I've chosen [transmission](https://transmissionbt.com/), but there are other clients with remote interfaces (see [Extras](#extras)).
 Installing transmission without a GUI (headless) and running the web interface can be done as per the instructions below:

     [How to set up transmission-daemon on a Raspberry Pi and control it via web interface](https://linuxconfig.org/how-to-set-up-transmission-daemon-on-a-raspberry-pi-and-control-it-via-web-interface).
 Note that it doesn't have to be done in a raspberry pi.
 The instructions will work on any computer running Debian or Ubuntu Linux.